Efficient Large-Scale Visual Representation Learning And Evaluation: Abstract

 \section{Abstract}

-In this article, we present our approach to single-modality vision representation learning.
-Understanding vision representations of product content is vital for recommendations, search, and advertising applications in e-commerce.
-We detail and contrast techniques used to fine tune large-scale vision representation learning models in an efficient manner under low-resource settings, including several pretrained backbone architectures, both in the convolutional neural network as well as the vision transformer family.
-We highlight the challenges for e-commerce applications at-scale and highlight the efforts to more efficiently train, evaluate, and serve visual representations.
-We present ablation studies for several downstream tasks, including our visually similar ad recommendations.
-We evaluate the offline performance of the derived visual representations in downstream tasks.
-To this end, we present a novel text-to-image generative offline evaluation method for visually similar recommendation systems.
-Finally, we include online results from deployed machine learning systems in production at Etsy.
+Efficiently learning visual representations of items is vital for large-scale fashion recommendations in e-commerce.
+In this article we compare several pretrained efficient backbone architectures, both in the convolutional neural network (CNN) and in the vision transformer (ViT) family.
+We describe challenges in e-commerce vision applications at scale and highlight methods to efficiently train, evaluate, and serve visual representations.
+We present ablation studies evaluating visual representations in several downstream tasks.
+To this end, we present a novel multilingual text-to-image generative offline evaluation method for visually similar fashion recommendation systems.
+Finally, we include online results from deployed machine learning systems in production on a large scale e-commerce platform.

 \ccsdesc[500]{Machine Learning Approaches~Neural Networks}